jazelly/collections-jdk/README.md

 1. collections-ts is strictly type-scripted.
 For TS users, collections-ts guarantees 100% fast fail with wrong data types
-2. collections-ts is agnostic with Java Collections and aims to match with JDK implementation
+2. collections-ts is designed to be analogous to Java Collections.
+Most implementations in JDK Collections will be rebuilt here

 ## FAQ